huachaohuang/awesome-dbdev/README.md

 - [Understanding the Linux Virtual Memory Manager](https://www.kernel.org/doc/gorman/)

 - [ext4 Data Structures and Algorithms](https://www.kernel.org/doc/html/latest/filesystems/ext4/index.html)

+  This document attempts to describe the on-disk format for ext4 filesystems.
+The same general ideas should apply to ext2/3 filesystems as well, though they do not support all the features that ext4 supports, and the fields will be shorter.

 - [The Slab Allocator: An Object-Caching Kernel Memory Allocator](papers/slab.pdf) (1994)